wendig-ou/hab-oai-pmh/README.md

 Just upload the .xar file to your eXist-db package manager.
 See [available versions](https://github.com/wendig-ou/hab-oai-pmh/tree/master/dist).

+Configuration kann be changed in the package's `profiles.xml`.
+Either change the default profile or copy it, choose a different name for it and change it.
+To make the app use a non-default profile, the url parameter `profile=my-profile` needs to be specified when making OAI PMH requests.

+Special care has to be taken with data containing the `xml:base` attribute.
+The attribute influences the way the app determines document locations and therefore leads to problems.
+In most circumstances, it should be removed.

 # Development

 This repository ships with a [Vagrantfile](https://www.vagrantup.com/) so you may run